gigarazkiarianda/translatica/README.md

 * the display is not very responsive
 * still using only 1 model

+  The problems above will continue to be fixed regularly by me

 ## Refrensi
 List of references used or useful for understanding this project: